Bachelor of Music

 You will get to know the world.
 And the world of jazz

 In lessons, but also during special theme days, workshops, projects, and masterclasses by internationally renowned guest lecturers, we explore styles, musicians or bands, rhythms and concepts.
-Thanks to our central location in Europe, and festivals like the Jazz Night, Spring Jazz and our participation in Jazz Maastricht and Het Parcours, you can gain experience at major venues.
+Thanks to our central location in Europe, and festivals like the Jazz Night, Cross Currents and our participation in Jazz Maastricht and Het Parcours, you can gain experience at major venues.
 Playing.
 Jamming.
 Improvising to your heart's content.
 Maastricht venues like Intro In Situ, Theater aan het Vrijthof, AINSI and Muziekgieterij, as well as the cafés, offer countless playing and jamming opportunities on a daily basis.

 We will also help you to produce projects, CDs and videos in our professional sound studio.
 Everything we do is geared towards your future as a musician, band leader, teacher or composer/arranger.
 You may even end up working in a recording studio or concert agency.
 Your decision.
 Your enterprise.
 The Jazz department has around 120 students, most of whom are foreign.
 A great network.
 You will get to know the world.
 And the world of jazz.

 In the Jazz department, we will turn you into a creative, professional and versatile musician.
 A jazz artist who can put his own unique and artistic personality on the market with great flair.
 A musician who will eventually make a career for himself as an inspiring player, band leader, composer, arranger, teacher, producer, organiser and/or manager, on a national and international level.